Kernel Intelligence

 Reactive Inference in .me

-While the Axioms define identity, secrecy, and integrity, Kernel Intelligence defines how .me computes fast and predictably.
+While the Axioms define identity, secrecy, and integrity, Kernel Intelligence explains how .me recomputes, evaluates, and exposes meaning predictably.

 In .me, intelligence is not AI magic.
 It is: